tnballo/high-assurance-rust/src/chp3/rust_5_own_2.md

 > CHESS was  DARPA research program[^CHESS] on "the effectiveness of enabling computers and humans to collaboratively reason over software artifacts...with the goal of finding 0-day vulnerabilities at a scale and speed appropriate for the complex software ecosystem upon which the U.S. Government, military, and economy depend".
 >
 > It's a response to the fact that in-depth security assessments are a **difficult to scale expert process**.
+> Rust was not considered a solution under the CHESS program.
+> It wouldn't have met all criteria.
-> Though Rust was not considered a solution under the CHESS program, we can think of it as a **shift left** in the lifecycle: developers aided by the borrow checker don't introduce memory corruption bugs for assessors to find.
+> But we can think of it as a **shift left** in the lifecycle: developers aided by the borrow checker don't introduce memory corruption bugs for assessors to find.
 >
 > From that perspective, Rust has an incredible **Return On Investment (ROI)**.
 > The bugs Rust prevents early would be more expensive to fix later in an asset's lifecycle: